Minority Business Enterprise Initiative

 The Maryland Port Administration's (MPA) Office of Fair Practices (OFP) manages the MPA's Minority/ Disadvantaged Business Enterprise Program (MBE/DBE).
 One of the goals of this initiative is to maximize the participation of small and minority business enterprises on all MPA contracts.

-OFP staff, as members of the Procurement Review Group (PRG), regularly meet with MPA procuring departments to review and assess upcoming MPA procurements for supplies, services, maintenance, construction and architectural/engineering contracts to determine an MBE goal and subgoals appropriate for each contract.
+OFP staff, as members of the Procurement Review Group (PRG), regularly meet with MPA procuring departments to review and assess upcoming MPA procurements for supplies, services, maintenance, construction and architectural/engineering contracts to determine if MBE goals and subgoals are appropriate for each contract.

 Along with the bid/ solicitation package a bidder or offeror shall submit with its bid or proposal: